Bhavyaram/my-netflix-gpt/README.md

 - BugFix: If the user is not logged in redirect /browse  to loginpage and vice-versa
 - unsubscribed to the onAuthStateChange callback
 - Add hardcoded values to the constant files
+- Registered for TMDB API and get access API
-- Fetch Movies from TMDB movies
+- Fetch Movies from TMDB Now playing movies list API

 # rafce (react arrow function component export) to generate template for react